acl-org/reviewer-paper-matching/README.md

         --submission_out=scratch/submissions.jsonl \
         --bid_out=scratch/cois.npy

+The first three arguments are input files (created in Step 1 and 2), and the last three arguments are output files.
+This step processes the input files (e.g., use RegEx to clean some data) and save the results to jsonl and numpy files,

-The `bid_in` argument can come either from the output of the COI-detection codebase, or directly from START.
-START automatically detects some COIs, which the COI-detection scripts augment.
-However, this argument can also be dropped, in which case no COIs will be initialized.
+The `bid_in` argument (if provided) comes from Step 2.
+If this argument is not provided, no COIs will be initialized.

-**Step 3:** Create and save the reviewer assignments:
+#### Step 4: Create and save the reviewer assignments:

     python suggest_reviewers.py \
         --submission_file=scratch/submissions.jsonl \